AnyDSL/half/README.txt

 The conversion operations between half-precision and single-precision types can also make use of the F16C extension for x86 processors by using the corresponding compiler intrinsics from <immintrin.h>.
-To enable this, define the 'HALF_ENABLE_F16C_INTRINSICS' preprocessor symbol to 1 (before including half.hpp).
-However, this will directly use the corresponding intrinsics for conversion without checking if they are actually available on the machine (possibly crashing if they are not), so make sure they are supported on the target platform before enabling this.
+Support for this is checked at compile-time by looking for the '__F16C__' macro which at least gcc and clang define based on the target platform.
+It can also be enabled manually by defining the 'HALF_ENABLE_F16C_INTRINSICS' preprocessor symbol to 1 (before including half.hpp), or 0 for explicitly disabling it.
+However, this will directly use the corresponding intrinsics for conversion without checking if they are available at runtime (possibly crashing if they are not), so make sure they are supported on the target platform before enabling this.

 IEEE CONFORMANCE